 001 – Russian alphabet: vowels А, О, У, Э, Ы

-Learning any language starts form the alphabet.
-In this lesson you’ll get familiar with the Russian alphabet and learn 5 of its vowels.
+We start our first lesson with the alphabet.
+Today you’ll get familiar with the Russian alphabet and learn 5 of its vowels.

 Russian language belongs to the East Slavic group of the Indo-European family of languages.
 It’s very close to the Belorussian and Ukranian languages from the same group.